kruegercharles/markdown-embed.nvim/README.md

 If you know how to fix this, please open an issue and/or a pull request.

 # Roadmap
-- Fix border lines when e.g. bold text uses more than one line
 - Render tables in embeds somehow
 - Render checkboxes in embeds
 - Render code blocks in embeds